surendra57/BookStore-Nodejs/README.md

 Start the server : npm run dev

 # BookStore-Api endpoints
-1.GET /api/v1/books - Retrieves a list of all books.
+1. GET /api/v1/books - Retrieves a list of all books.
 2. GET/api/v1/books/:id - Retrieves a specific book by its ID.
 3. POST/api/v1/books - Creates a new book.
 The request body should contain the book details (title, author, genre, etc.).